- Contact information

 Reasonable limit: A request for a record that does not have a reasonable limit as to subject matter or length of time represented by the record may be difficult to process.
 If DNR personnel are unable to determine what records are being requested, they may ask the requester to be more specific.
 Requesters are responsible for determining which records from among those located are relevant to their specific needs.

-Hours of business and times to inspect records: DNR records are available for inspection and copying during normal business hours, Monday - Friday 7:45 a.m. - 11:45 a.m. and 12:30 - 4:30 p.m. in DNR Central office except for legal holidays.
-To inspect records at other DNR offices, arrangements must be made with the records coordinator or custodian at that location.
-Click here for a list of DNR Service Centers.
+Hours of business and times to inspect records: DNR records are available for inspection and copying during normal business hours.
+Arrangements must be made with the records coordinator or custodian at the location of the records.

 Fees for copies of records